loopbackio/loopback.io/pages/en/lb2/Querying-data.md

 Using this module, you can filter arrays of objects using the same filter syntax supported by `MyModel.find(filter)`.

 {% include note.html content="

-We plan to convert all modules to use `loopback-filter`, so it will become LoopBack's common \"built-in\" filtering mechanism.
+We plan to convert all modules to use `loopback-filter`, so it will become LoopBack's common \"built-in\" filtering mechanism." %}

-" %}

 Here is a basic example using the new module.